NaturalIntelligence/nimn-spec/SPEC.md

 {Some Name \[nick name\]|33|Some long address
 ```

-There are 3 concepts of Nimn format;
+There are 3 concepts in Nimn format;

-1. *Schema*                       : Helps to identify the field name of application object.
+1. *Schema*                       : Helps to map the field name of the application object with values in Nimn data.
-2. *Data*                            : Serialized densed form of application object.
+2. *Data*                            : Serialized dense form of the application object.
-3. *Boundary characters*   : Helps to separate field's value from Nimn data.
+3. *Boundary characters*   : Helps to identify boundary of Map (Object), List ( Array) and dynamic values in Nimn data.
-4. *Fixed Value characters*          : represents unique and fixed value for a field.
+4. *Fixed Value characters*          : Represents unique and fixed value for a field.

-## Schema
+### Schema

 A schema represents the structure of the application object.
-Though the structure can be drived from the instance of the object but there is a possibility that an instance don't consist all the fields.
+Though the structure can be derived from the instance of the object, but there is a possibility that an instance doesn't consist all the fields.
 Hence there is the need to specify the schema separately.

 Example